Brooklyn 101 introductory tour

 Ending place: Varies, but typically either near the Brooklyn Museum or in Park Slope if we start in DUMBO.
 If we don't, we end in DUMBO..

 Highlights: History, architecture, waterfront views, parks, arts institutions, civic life

-Potential tour extensions with me: DUMBO, Williamsburg, Crown Heights, Brooklyn Bridge, Brooklyn 202, Atlantic Avenue, Prospect Heights neighborhood
+Potential tour extensions with me: Brooklyn 202, Williamsburg, Crown Heights, Brooklyn Bridge, Atlantic Avenue, Prospect Heights neighborhood